From the book “The Russians on Athos” from Fennell I copied this interesting text:

 “The monk in rags and on top of that there is a raven is not a “kaviote.”
 He enjoyed on Athos a reputation as a saint despite its attempts to hide in infringing madness”.

-The Kaviotes lived some of the time in huts, known as kavia, but generally had no fií abode, went from place to place doing odd jobs and received charitable donations of food and money.
+The Kaviotes lived some of the time in huts, known as kavia, went from place to place doing odd jobs and received charitable donations of food and money.

 The three Russian houses, particularly the monastery, were famous for the help they gave the ‘siromakhi’.
 On Thursdays, Sundays and feast days up to seven hundred would gather at the gates of St Panteleimon to receive small change and bread which was distributed from great wooden bowls.